violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

     $ git init

-£Following our example, the local repo will be named `~/templates_configs_notes/.git/`.
+Following our example, the local repo will be named `~/templates_configs_notes/.git/`.
 Remember that nothing affects the remote repo unless you push.
 The implication is that if you have screwed up something and want to start anew from the very beginning, willing to abandon the not-yet-pushed changes in the working tree, you can simply delete `./.git/` and `git init` again.

 ## Creating Remote Repo